 - Sustainability: We are committed to being leaders in environmental sustainability and in implementing environmentally sustainable practices, curricula and programs.
 We model best-practices and educate our community, helping individuals to become responsible citizens contributing to the well-being of our campus and the health of the planet.

-- Gender Equality: We believe that individuals have the same rights, privileges, opportunities and responsibilities to participate as productive citizens in society regardless of gender or gender identity as we embrace our legacy as a historic Women’s College.
+- Gender Equity: We believe that individuals are entitled to the same rights, privileges, opportunities and responsibilities to participate as productive citizens in society regardless of gender expression.

 Identity and Legacy of SMWC